Trivia and books and bears — oh, my!

-Here are six fun, creative, and interactive ways to explore the Library — from anywhere.
+Here are five fun ways to explore the Library — online and on campus.

 How many libraries does Berkeley have?

-How can I get my hands on books and other resources during the pandemic?
+How can I get my hands on books and other resources?

 For all this — and more — check out our primer on the UC Berkeley Library.